A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

 There’s tons of challenge at Breck, but it is also a favorite mountain for families.
 Peak 9 is the best area to learn how to ski.
 There are Family Leaning Zones at both Peaks 8 and 9 where you can learn without the distraction of faster skiers or riders.

-There are certainly plenty of beginner and intermediate trails but, by and large, Telluride is best-known for its steep and challenging terrain with stunning vertical drops that can reach more than 4,000 feet.
+There are certainly plenty of beginner and intermediate runs for advanced skiers but, by and large, Telluride is best-known for its steep and challenging terrain with stunning vertical drops that can reach more than 4,000 feet.
 Some 148 trails span 2,000 acres, served by 19 lifts.

 Steamboat: This is the real wild west and the skiing covers an entire mountain range above the classic Western town.
 There are more than 3,000 acres to ski and ride with half serving beginners and intermediates and the other half experts.
-There are three terrain parks and a 450-foot alpine coaster, too.
+Also great tree skiing.
+There are three terrain parks and a 450-foot alpine coaster, too, in Steamboat ski resort.

 Steamboat copyrighted the name "champagne powder," but it really is drier and fluffier here due to the lower water content.
 You won’t have to battle with the powder.
 Another plus for visiting the ‘Boat is it resides at a lower altitude than many of the other destinations, so those first nights of “rocky mountain splitters” may pass you by.
 Howelson Hill in town is a legendary ski area — the first in Colorado — and is best known for producing more than 70 Olympians.
 Night skiing, too.

 Copper Mountain is another of the large, popular ski resorts on Colorado’s I-70 — the straight (sort of) shot up the hill from Denver about 1.5 hours.
 Copper is also family-friendly and there’s plenty of diversity over its 2,490 skiable acreage on more than 140 trails.
 This Summit County resort is usually one of the first to open each winter.